Shopping at Trader Joe’s is more fun than at my regular grocery store. There’s always something new or quirky that you can’t buy elsewhere.

 I’m not a fan of all of Trader Joe’s cookies.
 The ginger snaps aren’t snappy enough for my taste.
 The famed Joe-Joe’s chocolate sandwich cookies are okay, but if you want an Oreo, just buy Oreos.

-And, yet, I can’t resist the giant tub of cute Chocolatey Cats cookies ($2.99).
+And, yet, I can’t resist the giant tub of cute Chocolatey Cats Cookies for People ($2.99).
 They have just the right burst of chocolatey flavor and sweetness.
 One serving is a whopping 15 of these tiny, cat-shaped cookies, which total just 110 calories.
 Purr-fect.

 9. Mini Brie Bites

-Here’s my newest TJ’s find.
 I used to buy Babybel cheese rounds for my daughter’s school lunches.
-I think the Mini Brie Bites are even better, and I’m keeping these for myself.
+I think TJ’s Mini Brie Bites are even better, and I’m keeping these for myself.

-If you love the savory mix of toppings on an “everything” bagel, try Trader Joe’s Everything but the Bagel seasoning blend ($1.99), a tasty, shakeable mix of sea salt, two kinds of sesame seeds, minced garlic and onion, and poppy seeds.
+If you love the savory mix of toppings on an “everything” bagel, try Trader Joe’s Everything but the Bagel Sesame Seasoning Blend ($1.99), a tasty, shakeable mix of sea salt, two kinds of sesame seeds, minced garlic and onion, and poppy seeds.